ranger6/oneflow-ci/README.md

 ### tags

 Semantic versioning is used.
-The current ci pipeline always creates release candidate tags.
+The current ci pipeline always creates release candidate tags ("rc").
 This is not a requirement.

 ### releases

 Only the tagging is done.
 No github releases yet.

+Releases do not create any additional commits: the last release candidate is simply tagged with the "final" release string.

 ### pipelines